Darknetzz/php-api/README.md

 <hr>

 ## 🙋‍♂️ What's next?
 I work on this project from time to time with no definitive goal in mind, except for improving what already is.
-For me this is strictly recreational, although I would happily accept contributions on this project.
+For me this is strictly recreational, although I would happily accept contributions or suggestions for new features or improvements on this project.